 Written by: Stefanie Gray

-Much has been published on various blogs and YouTube regarding how to select keywords for text message promotions.
+Much has been published on various blogs and YouTube regarding how to select keywords for text message marketing and promotion text messages.
 Something that hasn’t been specifically called out, but is the basis for all recommendations, is that the keyword should enhance the customer experience.
-The last thing a retailer wants to do is frustrate a customer who is trying to access additional information or receive a coupon to purchase a product the retailer is selling.
+The last thing a retailer wants to do is frustrate customers trying to access additional information or receive mobile coupons.

-Based on over 8 years of experience delivering text message promotions for some of the largest retailers in the US, CodeBroker has compiled its top 10 recommendations for selecting keywords that do not detract from a positive customer experience:
+Based on years of experience retailers have had using our text message marketing software to deliver promotion text messages, CodeBroker has compiled its top 10 recommendations for selecting keywords that do not detract from a positive customer experience.

 KEEP IT SHORT.
 Between 5 to 7 characters is ideal.
 A short keyword is easy to remember (recommendation #6) and easy to enter on a mobile device.

 NO SPECIAL CHARACTERS.
 Minimize the number of times your customers have to switch keyboards to enter a keyword.
 Less is definitely better, especially if the special characters are not used often (e.g., ^) and customers have to hunt for them.